• Loading stock data...

 When Stephen A. Smith decided to rebrand his Know Mercy podcast as The Stephen A. Smith Show, the ESPN star spent nearly $2 million of his own money to build a state-of-the-art studio in New Jersey.
 When former Super Bowl QB Cam Newton decided to become a media mogul, he built a production studio in Atlanta, where he films his 4th&1 podcast/YouTube show.
 Shannon Sharpe films his Club Shay Shay in a stylish, high-tech set he had built at his home during the COVID-19 pandemic.
 The podcast expertise of Barstool Sports will be licensed by FS1 for a new weekday morning show.
 Like him or not, Pat McAfee set the template.
 He created a podcast/YouTube show, invested his own dough in an expensive Indianapolis studio nicknamed “The Thunderdome,” then licensed his bigger, better show to ESPN for $15 million a year.

 Sports podcasts are being watched on TV screens as much as they are heard.
 Smith’s show now has 1.3 million subscribers on YouTube.
 McAfee has 2.87 million.
-Sharpe’s Club Shay Shay has over 4 million.
-His interview with comedian Katt Williams has pulled in over 90 million views on YouTube, generating 239,000 viewer comments.
+Sharpe’s Club Shay Shay has more than 4 million.
+His interview with comedian Katt Williams has pulled in more than 90 million views on YouTube, generating 239,000 viewer comments.
 Consumers watched more than 400 million hours of podcasts per month on YouTube in 2024.

 Video has always been easier to monetize than audio in media, notes Bleav president and executive producer Eric Weinberger.
 Utilizing high-quality video can help publishers triple or quadruple a show’s distribution.

 Travis and Jason Kelce often record their New Heights show, which boasts 2.6 million subscribers on YouTube, remotely.
-But rising media stars like Newton prioritize their shows for their YouTube audiences, according to Kevin Jones, founder and chief executive officer of the Blue Wire podcast platform.
+But rising media stars like Newton prioritize their shows for their YouTube audiences, according to Kevin Jones, founder and CEO of the Blue Wire podcast platform.

 “Podcasting is becoming more visual.
 YouTube used to just be a place you could check out clips.
 Now a lot more of the consumption is happening on YouTube.
 The look and feel can create a larger audience,” he says.
 “The look and feel of a show can help clips go viral more.
 Cam built his own studio in Atlanta with sets.
 A lot of the future of podcasting is that way.”

 ESPN’s Smith clearly feels the same way.
-When he dipped into his own pocket to build out a new studio for his owned-and-operated podcast/YouTube show, he was making a statement to ESPN, to advertisers and to himself.
-According to the Washington Post, his new studio in Jersey City boasts all the “bells and whistles,” including four TV cameras, video screens, a late-night-style coach for guests, and photos of the First Take star with famous acquaintances like Magic Johnson and Taylor Swift.
+When he dipped into his own pocket to build out a new studio for his owned-and-operated podcast/YouTube show, he was making a statement to ESPN, to advertisers, and to himself.
+According to The Washington Post, his new studio in Jersey City boasts all the “bells and whistles,” including four TV cameras, video screens, a late-night-style couch for guests, and photos of the First Take star with famous acquaintances like Magic Johnson and Taylor Swift.
 The thrice-weekly show has a staff of 15.

 As Smith told Ben Strauss: “If you want to be viewed a certain way, you have to show them you can do it.”